Vietnam.vn - Nền tảng quảng bá Việt Nam

 Boeing spacecraft launches with crew

 The first crewed test flight of Boeing's Starliner spacecraft is scheduled for mid-April.
 The eight-day mission will see astronauts fly to the International Space Station (ISS).
 Starliner consists of a reusable human module and a disposable equipment module.
 The spacecraft is designed to transport crews to low Earth orbit and will serve NASA's Commercial Crew Program.
-Starliner will launch into space atop a ULA Atlas V rocket for its first test flight.
+Starliner will launch into space aboard a ULA Atlas V rocket for its first test flight.

 First private spacewalk mission